 Flashback to the 1980s

 In 1980, I flew from Melbourne to Rockhampton in Queensland.

-On route by another small airplane flight to Great Keppel Island.
+En route by another small airplane flight from Rockhampton to Great Keppel Island.

 Here is a picture representation of what it was like on the island back then.
 They show some old photos of the Great Keppel Island Resort.

 And yet, I can visualize in my mind some of what it used to look like.

 Photography was quite different due to the cameras.
 And they were not digital.
 Photo taking was much less in quantity due to the expense of developing the film.

 And, the photos with me in them, were not taken by me.
 As selfies weren't really a thing back then.
 The post-production for this post was created by me.

 When I holidayed at GKI.
 It was a resort-like accommodation with everything included.